-Preclinical Studies the studies conducted in animals to evaluate the pharmacology, toxic effects, pharmacokinetics and metabolism of a drug to provide evidence for safety, efficacy and bioavailability of the drug prior to its administration to humans in clinical studies.
+Post COVID-19 Conditions ("PCC") long-term health effects, including signs, symptoms, and conditions that continue or develop after acute COVID-19 infection.
+Also known as Long-COVID and metabolism of a drug to provide evidence for safety, efficacy and bioavailability of the drug prior to its administration to humans in clinical studies.